MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/about-affiliate-ads.md

 # About affiliate ads

-If your app uses an **AdMediatorControl** or **AdControl** to display banner ads, you could increase your revenue and ad fill rate by showing Microsoft affiliate ads in your app for products in the Store.
+If your app [displays banner ads](../monetize/display-ads-in-your-app.md), you can increase your revenue and ad fill rate by showing Microsoft affiliate ads in your app for products in the Store.
 When users click the affiliate ads and buy products within a given attribution window, you earn revenue on approved purchases.

 Here's how this program works: